BentoBoxWorld/docs/docs/BentoBox/ItemParser.md

 At the end you can specify the amount of player heads in the stack.
 As example: `PLAYER_HEAD:BONNe1704` - will give 1 player head with BONNe1704 skin.

+### Custom Model Data

+Custom Model data can be added to any parsable item stack.
+The custom model data text can be added at any part of parsable string.
+The scheme for custom model data:

+- `CMD-[number]`

+Examples:

+- IRON_INGOT:2:CMD-12345678 => Creates an item stack with 2 iron ingots and custom model data `12345678`
+- GOLD_INGOT:CMD-12345678 => Creates an item stack with gold ingot and custom model data `12345678`
+- PLAYER_HEAD:BONNe1704:CMD-12345678 => Creates an item stack with BONNe1704 player head and custom model data `12345678`